 After your mission statement, your executive summary should also include:

-- Your fitness specialty: body-building, weight-loss, resistance training for seniors, TRX bands.
+- Your fitness value proposition: This could be body-building, weight-loss, resistance training for seniors, TRX bands, etc.

 - Who your customers will be: middle-aged men looking to get back in shape, high-level athletes, millennials looking for a new way to work out.

-- Where you will operate from: Your own gym, rented space in another gym, the local park or fitness center.
+- Where your personal trainer business will operate from: Your own personal training studio, rented space in another gym, the local park or fitness center.

-- Basic financial information: How much you will charge per session, costs for renting space/equipment, your marketing budget.
+- Basic pricing strategy: How much you will charge per session, costs for renting space/equipment, your marketing budget.

 This section is step number one in our guide because it is the first part of a personal training business plan.